—Timeline of Progress

 —First chemotherapy drugs developed

-Between 1946 and 1959, Cornelius Rhoads and his colleagues at SKI test thousands of natural and synthetic chemicals that they hope might selectively kill cancer cells, while leaving normal cells unharmed.
+Between 1946 and 1959, SKI investigators test thousands of natural and synthetic chemicals that they hope might selectively kill cancer cells, while leaving normal cells unharmed.
 This large-scale screening program brings to oncology some of the first effective chemotherapy drugs, including 6-mercaptopurine and the nitrogen mustards.

 —Viral cause of leukemia discovered